briankoser/sfc-listeners-guide/episodes/0024-the-sci-fi-feud.md

 Matt insists he's planted a handful of trees

-Adam West will cameo in The Dark Knight Rises <q class="archivist inline">Did not happen</q>
+Adam West will cameo in The Dark Knight Rises {% arc %}Did not happen{% endarc %}

-Ben mentions his children watching Disney movies <q class="archivist inline">He apparently does not yet hate Disney</q>
+Ben mentions his children watching Disney movies {% arc %}He apparently does not yet hate Disney{% endarc %}